 You don’t have to tell us, we hear you.
 Team-building games feel like a thing of the past.
 Who wants to spend time on their corporate retreat playing team building games?

-When hosting a corporate retreat, there is a fine line to navigate between fun and unique team building games that will actually add value to your group, and overdone, kitchy activities.
-Rather than dragging your group through a series of overdone Trust Falls and games of Two Truths and a Lie, we challenge you to think outside the book and offer team building games that the group will actually enjoy.
+Take it from us, they don’t have to suck.
+As a fully remote team ourselves, we rely heavily on virtual and in-person team-building games to raise morale, teach values and honestly, have fun.
+There is a fine line to navigate between fun and unique team building games that will actually add value to your group, and overdone, kitchy activities.
+Rather than dragging your group through a series of overdone Trust Falls and games of Two Truths and a Lie, we challenge you to think outside the box and offer team building games that the group will actually enjoy.